Sankranti 2023 June: संक्रांति लिस्ट, Date & Time, Hindu Calendar, Puja Vidhi, Importance

 Not just India, but this day is observed by people of other countries as well.South Asian countries like Nepal (Maghi Sankrant), Pakistan (Tirmoori), Singapore & Malaysia (Uzhavar Thirunal), Songkran (Thailand), Cambodia (Mohan Songkran), etc celebrate Makar Sankranti festival as well.

-Process to Observe Sankranti?
+Ways to Observe Sankranti

 On the day of Makar Sankranti, people start by taking a holy bath at the time of sunrise.
 Although many people prefer dipping in the holy waters of any scared river (Ganga or Yamuna), people can bathe at their homes as well.
 Bathing in sacred river is believed to result in merit or absolution of past sins.